Acrylic Paint Stick to Metal

 1. KILZ Adhesion High-Bond Primer

-How to prep the metal for acrylic paint
+How to prep the metal for acrylic paint and Acrylic paint stick to metal

 Now that you understand the importance of priming metal let’s explore the different options available to paint metal with acrylic paint and its preparation: